PacktPublishing/Node-Cookbook-3rd-Ed/01-Debugging-Processes/content.md

 ![](images/devtools-4.png)

-We can see line 7 is now highlighted, and there's a sort of tooltip showing us the values of of the `req` and `res` objects on the line above.
+We can see line 7 is now highlighted, and there's a sort of tooltip showing us the values of the `req` and `res` objects on the line above.

 Over in the right column the Call Stack panel is full of Call Frames (the functions in the stack), and there's now a blue play button in